 Interview – Martyn Ware of Heaven 17

-Now over forty years later Heaven 17 remain as active as ever performing live, and most recently, partook in their first ever USA tour.
-An exciting time for the band, Martyn Ware recently took the time to talk about the history of Heaven 17, deciding to make Heaven 17 a touring band back in the ’90s, finally coming to America, plans for the future, plus a bunch more.
+Now, over forty years later, Heaven 17 remains as active as ever, performing live and, most recently, participating in their first-ever USA tour.
+An exciting time for the band: Martyn Ware recently took the time to talk about the history of Heaven 17, deciding to make Heaven 17 a touring band back in the ’90s, finally coming to America, plans for the future, and a bunch more.

 Cryptic Rock – You have a very interesting musical story to tell.
-You have been involved in music over four decades working in production, writing, and of course, performance.
-Amidst it all you are an original co-founder of The Human League before going on to form Heaven 17 thereafter.
-Briefly tell us, how would you describe your compelling journey?
+You have been involved in music for over four decades, working in production, writing, and, of course, performance.
+Amidst it all, you are an original co-founder of The Human League before going on to form Heaven 17 thereafter.
+Briefly tell us how you would describe your compelling journey.

 Virgin